 Venue: Online, using Zoom video conferencing

-This is beginner level and no prior experience of Improv is necessary!
-It’s simply an offering to resource us briefly during these heavy times, to get together, be playful and spontaneous, let our hair down, shake off the energy of the week and raise our own vibes!
+This session is beginner level and no prior experience of Improv is necessary!
+It’s simply an offering to resource us briefly during these unprecedented times, to get together, be playful, spontaneous, let our hair down, shake off the energy of the week and raise our own vibes!

 - a wig or hat

 - and just your good, daring, joy-loving, kind selves!

 - Book your place by emailing us at email@example.com with your full name, email address and mobile number.

 - Places will be allocated on a first-come, first-served basis.

 - You’ll get an email confirming your place.

 You do not have to have Zoom software installed on your device to take part.

 Meghan will send out an email invitation to all participants the day before class by email.
 Simply click on the link in her email to join.